scoutgame/scout-game-protocol/test-report.md

   - Mints tokens to a user account
   - Mints tokens to a different address than the one paying for the transfer
   - Increments total supply of the token
-  - Forwards 20% of the $DEV to the builder, and the remaining 80% to the proceeds receiver
+  - Forwards 20% of the $SCOUT to the builder, and the remaining 80% to the proceeds receiver
 - **Permissions**:
   - Allows any user to mint tokens if they pay the price
   - Cannot mint when contract is paused